Lennestadt: Regular events

 The Elspe Festival in Elspe (Lennestadt), based on the stories by Karl May, attracts about 200,000 spectators every year.
 The festival area (12 hectares) includes an indoor festival hall, a copy of a Western saloon and some restaurants.

 Among the town's regular events is the traditional Schützenfest (“fair featuring shooting matches”) that is held in all of the bigger centres each year.
 Furthermore, every August there is a town festival lasting several days which since 2005 has been held together with the Sauerländer Straßenmusiker-Festival (“Sauerland Street Musicians’ Festival”) in Altenhundem.

 Economy and infrastructure

 Economy

 Lennestadt is home to a variety of small and middle-sized businesses, mainly in the manufacturing field.
 Most prevalent are companies in the metal-working, machine building, automotive parts supply, and electrical industry.

 Public institutions

 Lennestadt's town hall is located in the central constituent municipality of Altenhundem.

 The local court, the Amtsgericht Lennestadt, is located in the outlying centre of Grevenbrück.

 Transport

 Local public transport

 With its Altenhundem, Grevenbrück (Westf.) and Lennestadt-Meggen stations, Lennestadt lies on the Ruhr-Sieg line from Hagen to Siegen.

 Furthermore, buslines of the Verkehrsbetriebe Westfalen-Süd (VWS, “Westphalia-South Transport Services”) and Busverkehr Ruhr-Sieg (BRS, “Ruhr-Sieg Bus Transport”) run to Kirchhundem, Olpe, Hilchenbach, Finnentrop, Schmallenberg, Meschede and Attendorn.

+Lennestadt is located in the area of the fare association Westfalen-Tarif.